christophercampbell/dseq/README.md

 a1202e1cd87dde92e86e53c1c12905e2
 ```

-Multi-tail the streams consumers, they should all be exactly the same
+Multi-tail the streams consumers, they should all be exactly the same (requires `multitail`)

 ```shell
 make read-all